-Typically, the focus of applying cold therapy occurs in these scenarios:
+Typically, the focus of applying cold occurs in these scenarios:

 3. You may have a job or engage in activity that requires some stress on the injured tissues.
 If so, then simply take a few moments during the day to apply cold treatments to help keep any pain and soreness at bay.
 At the end of the workday or activity is the key time to apply the cold treatments.

-It plays the critical role of enhancing blood flow to injured tissues, providing them the nutrients and antibodies needed to heal.
+It plays the critical role of enhancing blood flow to injured tissues, providing them the nutrients needed to rebuild.
 More blood flow enhanced the body's ability to generate new collagen and to properly synthesize it.

-Here is when a heat based therapy is typically utilized:
+Here is when a heat based is typically utilized:

 2. In cases of surgery, the wait will be longer as it takes longer for bruising and swelling to subside post-operatively.
 The more intensive the surgical procedure, the longer the wait.
-The minimum waiting period is typically 2 weeks and/or when one begins mild physical therapy.
+The minimum waiting period is typically 2 weeks and/or when one begins mild active movements.

 3. Heat treatments are key to helping prevent injury.
 Use before exercise or activity to enhance the extensibility of muscle and connective tissues.
 The more flexible and limber the tissues are, the less likely you are to injure them during physical activity.

-4. If you are dealing with chronic conditions such as arthritis or older degenerative issues, a consistent supply of heat and blood flow to the targeted areas will provide a soothing and comforting feeling.
+4. If you are dealing with chronic conditions such as arthritis, a consistent supply of heat and blood flow to the targeted areas will provide a soothing and comforting feeling.

 In some scenarios, such as when suffering from muscle spasm, ice and heat can be used consecutively.
 Otherwise, it is typically best to utilize each treatment based on the scenarios mentioned above.